“Icon” Ford Explorer Electric (Explorer EV) pushed back to 2025: Report

 Active aero

 Ford would give special attention to the exterior design of the Explorer EV to make it more aerodynamically efficient than the gas-powered Explorer.
-Aerodynamics directly have a bearing on energy consumption, and a large SUV would need all the help it can to make up for its weight and dimensions.
+Aerodynamics have a bearing on energy consumption, and a large SUV would need all the help it can to make up for its weight and dimensions.

 On April 26, 2022, Ford President and CEO Jim Farley told Laycee Schmidtke of YouTube channel Miss GoElectric that the company will make a different type of F-Series electric pickup at the upcoming Blue Oval City facility in Tennessee.
 He said this model would boast active and deployable aero.
 A Ford spokesperson later told Motor1 that Farley was talking about “a next-gen electric truck, different from the F-150 Lightning.”
 The company should use some of this electric truck’s aero features on the Explorer Electric and larger Lincoln electric SUVs as well.